 Let’s take a deeper dive into the career trajectory of a sales analyst and what you can expect to earn at each stage.
 Finally, we’ll look at real-life sales analyst job descriptions so you know what to expect when you start the hunt for your next move.

 A sales analyst’s job is to increase sales and revenue for a company.
 This is achieved by running competitive analysis, forecasting, and making recommendations on how the sales, marketing, and other teams should move forward.

 A sales analyst might even coordinate with the marketing team on how to run successful campaigns, or work with the supply chain team to make production or inventory run smoothly.

 While there are no specific education requirements you’ll see across the board, a bachelor’s degree in statistics, math, market research, or computer science is a plus — and a master’s degree in a related field can increase pay and make promotions more accessible.

 According to Indeed, the average base pay for a sales analyst in 2020 was $62,858 with an average additional cash compensation of $3,887.
 That said, there's considerable variability in how sales analysts are compensated.
 According to Glassdoor, that base salary figure typically falls between $38,000 to $76,000.

 2. Senior Sales Analyst

-The next step in your career growth is as senior sales analyst.
-It generally also means a pay bump -- with an average annual salary of $61,782.
+The next step in your career growth is a senior sales analyst.
+It generally also means a pay bump — with an average annual salary of $79,347.
 The responsibilities are similar to that of a sales analyst, but may call for more advanced data collection, statistical software use, and the conversion of complex data into easily digestible presentations, graphs, or reports.